Chapter 4 : Chains

 “Thought we were past all those boring pleasantries,” said Mary.
 She was thinking back to their third year when he always made fun of her for having to say hello and rebuking him when he’d just start into a conversation without so much as a hello.

 James laughed, the broom bounced up and down on his shoulder.
-His shoulders always moved when he laughed, it was like when he decided to laugh every part of his body had to be part of it.
+His shoulders always moved when he laughed; when James was laughing every part of his body had to be part of it.

 “God, never thought you’d wear off on me.
 Next thing you know it I’m going to fold all my serviettes four times before throwing them out.”